maromalo/nicehash-withdrawal-info/README.md

 # nicehash-withdrawal-info
-A small Python script that gives lists most of the withdrawal options in Nicehash.
+A small Python script that lists most of the withdrawal options via crypto in Nicehash

 Example output: